-In the first situation I found myself in, in regards to domestic abuse, it was easy to understand.
+In the first situation, I found myself in, in regard to domestic abuse, it was easy to understand.
 They were looking for a fight, either shouting or hitting me to try and get a rise out of me.
 So it’s really easy to talk about and for people to understand.
-But for my second personal experience, it’s really hard to try and explain how the abuse took place, because I don’t fully understand it myself.
+But for my second personal experience, it’s really hard to try and explain how the abuse took place because I don’t fully understand it myself.

 Even before my two personal run-ins with domestic abuse as an adult, I also suffered abuse from my teacher, who was also female.
 If you’d like to read more about that situation, you can do so here where I talk about how I became suicidal during my childhood at primary school.

-If you’re interested in finding out about what exactly constitutes domestic abuse, then my next post will break that down for you.
+If you’re interested in finding out what exactly constitutes domestic abuse, then my next article will break that down for you.
 So they tuned.

 As always, leave your feedback in the comments section below.
-Also, if you feel up to it and would like to share your experiences of self-medication, addiction, abuse, and trauma, please feel free to do so in the comments section below.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, if you feel up to it and would like to share your experiences of self-medication, addiction, abuse, and trauma, please feel free to do so in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.